alex-karpenko/kube-lease-manager/README.md

    - to keep `changed()` running (it's a `Future`) to ensure lock is refreshing while it's in use;
    - to call `release()` when you don't need the lock and want to make it free for others.

-First way ensures that lease is locked (has a holder) at any moment of time.
+The first way ensures that the lease is locked (has a holder) at any moment of time.
-Second makes possible to acquire and release lock when you need it.
+Second makes it possible to acquire and release a lock when you need it.

 ## Example

-The simplest example using first locking approach:
+The simplest example using the first locking approach:
 ```rust
 use kube::Client;
 use kube_lease_manager::{LeaseManagerBuilder, Result};